Generalisk/Unity-QuickBuild/.github/README.md

 Quick Build allows you to build for multiple platforms without having to constantly switch between A bunch of platforms/profiles and compiling each and every single one manually.

-Quick Build also supports the compilation of Asset Bundles and Addressables, but said packages are not required for this package to work.
+Quick Build also supports the compilation of Asset Bundles and Addressables, but said packages are not required for this package to operate.

 # Contents
 - [Requirements](#requirements)